TrustMLRG/EfficientSSAT/README.md

 - [CIFAR-10 Generated Data (https://storage.googleapis.com/dm-adversarial-robustness/cifar10_ddpm.npz)]
 - [SVHN Generated Data (https://storage.googleapis.com/dm-adversarial-robustness/svhn_ddpm.npz)]

+## In order to directly generate data near the boundary
+- diffusionm.py can be used to generate data near the boundary and this data can be used to train the final model.

 The code in this repo is based on code from the following sources:
 - TRADES: https://github.com/yaodongyu/TRADES